Student Visa - Academic Progression and Time Limits

 If you fail to upload these documents before the latest dated of enrolment, you will not be permitted to enroll onto your course.

-You must attend any International Student Check-In when asked to do so.
-If you fail to attend, your registration will be suspended, and you will be unable to access University systems.
+You must complete any International Student Check-In when asked to do so.
+If you fail to complete a check-in, your registration will be suspended, and you will be unable to access University systems.
 This may result in the University withdrawing you from your course and withdrawing sponsorship of your Student visa.

 You must keep your contact details up to date.
 This includes your term-time address, email address, and mobile (cell) phone number.
 You can update your contact details through your Student Portal (Student Records section).